When Marketing Went Wrong with These 10 Failed Marketing Campaigns

 In order to diffuse tensions at the protest, the celebrity was seen handing over a can of Pepsi to a police officer.
 Although done with a good intention the gesture backfired sensationally.

-The commercial’s suggestion of Jenner and Pepsi as a saviour in troubled times didn’t bode well with the viewers.
+The commercial’s suggestion of Jenner and Pepsi as a savior in troubled times didn’t bode well with the viewers.
 They called it vague and crass, and they hated it.

 Pepsi Cola instantly realized their mistake, offered their sincere apologies, and withdrew the ad from the circulation.
 It was never seen again.